Intro to Ulysses app

 If you like writing in markdown, this is an app for you.
 If you want to export/publish your writing to many different platforms, then write in markdown.
 Ulysses is a markdown-only app.

-There are two apps that handled markdown in the best way possible.
+Two apps handled markdown in the best way possible.
 One is Bear and the other is Ulysses.

 Though Ulysses supports writers to write books, ebooks, essays, manuscripts, and anything related to writing and publishing, I will focus only on writing content for the internet in this post.
 In other words, writing for blogs.